blocktrail/blocktrail-wallet/src/lib/pouchdb/CONTRIBUTING.md

 Building PouchDB Documentation
 --------------------------------------

 The source for the website http://pouchdb.com is stored inside the `docs` directory of the PouchDB repository, you can make changes and submit pull requests as with any other patch.
-To build and view the website locally you will need to install [jekyll](http://jekyllrb.com/) then:
+To build and view the website locally you will need to install [jekyll](http://jekyllrb.com/) and a few other gems.
+Jekyll is installed using [bundler](http://bundler.io/) so you need to install that first.

+    $ gem install bundler
+    $ npm run install-jekyll

+If you haven't already done so, you'll also need to run `npm install` to pull in packages for the dev server:

+    $ npm install

+Now you can build the site and start the dev server with:

     $ npm run build-site